MarzukhAsjad/anigen-blender-utils/README.md

 ## Description

 This tool helps blend motions in Blender and render the animation with the given filenames using a local file directory of motion data.
-The paths for importing of motions, the base blender file with the character and the render path should all be modified.
+The paths for importing of motions, the base blender file with the character and the render path should all be modified in the config.py accordingly.

 ## Installation